chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/03-interacting_with_molecules.md

 To deselect an atom, either click on the atom again or press the close button (X) in the tool tip frame.

 <img src="/images/manual/select.gif" alt="Select" class="mx-auto max-w-md" />

+## Interaction mode
+For ease of use, a chain selection functionality has been implemented: When active, a blue line is shown in your finger direction.
+Grabbing an atom in this mode will automatically select the entire chain of atoms in this direction.
+You can therefore move all its atoms at once.
+By default, this interaction mode is inactive.
+You can toggle the behaviour by pressing the **Chain mode** button in your left palm.